Architectural clarity, without obligation

 The World’s Worst Supervisor

-They fail because no one ever taught them what supervision actually requires.
+They fail because no one ever clarified the architecture of supervision.

-Through the story of Riley — a high-performing individual contributor promoted without preparation — this parable exposes the unseen gaps that overwhelm supervisors: unclear authority, role confusion, relational strain, and the pressure to prove competence without a roadmap.
+Through the story of Riley — a high-performing contributor promoted without structural preparation — this parable exposes the unseen gaps that overwhelm supervisors:

 As Riley is coached, readers learn how supervision truly works: